akhilrex/podgrab/Readme.md

 * [GORM](https://github.com/go-gorm/gorm)
 * [SQLite](https://www.sqlite.org/index.html)

 ## Installation

-The easiest way to run Podgrab is to run it as a container.
+The easiest way to run Podgrab is to run it as a docker container.

 ### Using Docker